Services

 • The platform design has not adapted as the site footprint expanded.

-• Quick check: identify which build stage, route family, or asset pipeline dominates time and memory before changing the whole build model.
+• Identify which build stage, route family, or asset pipeline dominates time and memory before changing the whole build model.

 • How route counts, datafetch fanout, and image processing are contributing.